The Best Diving Sites in Turkey

 One of the more unusual dive sites is an A300 Airbus close to Davutlar, near Kusadasi.
 With a 44-meter wingspan and at 54 meters long, the local council sank the 36-year-old plane to attract international divers.
 It will become an artificial reef for underwater flora and fauna and offer a unique diving experience.

 The Aegean underwater world around Didim offers great opportunities to discover marine life, as well as the chance to search a deliberately sunken former coastal guard ship.
-The 1959-built 70-tonne 29-metre vessel served Turkey’s coast guard until 2010.
+The 1959-built 70-tonne 29-meter vessel served Turkey’s coast guard until 2010.

 Bodrum: Where It All Started

 Diving gets better and better the further south you go, and Bodrum is no letdown.
-There are around 20 dive sites off the Bodrum peninsula featuring two shipwrecks, a plane, walls, caverns and pinnacles.
+There are around 20 dive sites off the Bodrum peninsula featuring two shipwrecks, a plane, walls, caverns, and pinnacles.
 With dive depths, up to 30 meters, you will be well-placed to see the likes of stingray, barracuda, tuna, moray eels and octopus.

 From Wolf’s Point to Kargi Island, dive sites offer something for everyone, including a 29-meter shipwreck of the SG115 cargo ship; Pinar 1, a 37-meter former Turkish Navy water tanker, and the ruins of a C47 Dakota plane, an ex-Turkish Air Force parachute plane.